rancher-sandbox/sbombastic/docs/troubleshooting/collecting-logs.md

-# Collect logs for debugging
+# Collecting logs for debugging

 ## Install